-This spring, we are excited to bring together and showcase the work of our research technicians, residents, faculty, staff, and community partners at Surgery Research Recognition Day.
+This spring, we are excited to once again celebrate and showcase the work of our research technicians, residents, faculty, staff, and community partners at Surgery Research Recognition Day.

 This event will highlight key advancements in basic, translational, clinical, and health informatics research, as well as research aimed at enhancing surgical training, and will reflect the depth of our department's research, its impact on patient care, and the collaborations that extend across the institution and beyond.